Lynn-Quantum-Optics/Summer-2024/lab_notebook.markdown

+## 6/1/23
+MP: A, O, R
+N2 tank looks nominal.
+Fitted $sin^2$ to B_C_HWP data and found a min of 2.202 radians.
+We set the home offset by loading elliptec.py, creating an ellipetic motor object for the B_C_HWP and called ._set_home_offset() when it was at a location of 2.202 radians.
+However, we are now getting a Serial Port Failed to Open error.
+We did unplug the main USB so this may have reset the port labeling?
+We opened Ello and now cannot see either COM5 or COM7.
+We also checked device manager and cannot see either COM5 or COM7.

+For reference: to move a component, call resposition.optical_component(Orientation(Theta, Phi), component_name).

 ## 5/31/23 eve/night sesh
 MP: A
 Debugged parsing of positions from Elliptec motors.
 Only tested code with the UVHWP.
 B_C_HWP offset pre-testing: 0x500.